Generate summary with AI

 Network monitoring is part of Atera’s RMM tool, which provides detailed data on hardware and performance metrics.
 Atera enables users to monitor and manage various IT components such as PCs, laptops, mobile devices, servers, switches, routers, and other SNMP-enabled devices.

 Atera provides a comprehensive approach to IT troubleshooting.
 The platform allows users to set threshold-based alerts that notify them when hardware parameter limits are exceeded.
-Users can then troubleshoot the issue with real-time device suggestions provided by Atera Copilot.
-They can also use Atera’s AI-powered script generator to automatically generate scripts for issues such as slow device performance or recurring application crashes.
+Users can then troubleshoot the issue using the real-time device suggestions provided by Atera Copilot.

-Ateras AI script generator GIF
+“Add AI Copilot script generator gif here”

 User interface and usability